-1. Introduction
+1 Introduction

-In December 2021, the Department of Planning and Environment (DPE) announced a review of existing rezoning processes which currently Council participates in as part of the planning proposal process.
-As part of this review, a discussion paper has been prepared entitled A New Approach to Rezonings (the discussion paper) and placed on public exhibition until 28 February 2022.
+In December 2021, the Department of Planning and Environment (DPE) announced a review of existing rezoning processes, in which SSROC Councils currently participate as part of the planning proposal process.
+As part of this review, A New Approach to Rezonings (the discussion paper) has been on public exhibition.

-According to the DPE, the proposed approach intends to balance the need for a responsive and flexible planning system with the robust processes that maintains good planning outcomes.
-The new approach aims to support a stronger strategic planning process and the DPE believes this will occur by;
+DPE states that the proposed approach intends to balance the need for a responsive and flexible planning system with the robust processes that maintains good planning outcomes.
+The new approach aims to support a stronger strategic planning process by: